Oh, you can definitely go back, but it’s going to hurt.

 Both my parents now are 78 and every time my phone rings from their number, I think, “Is this THE CALL?”
 Seems like everything was so much more lighthearted in the 60’s.

 The neighborhood where my folks grew up is gone.
 This was a massive Polish community who were largely gone.
 Dead or deserted.
 General Motors paid home owners around $3000.00 to abandon their beautiful brick duplexes and built a massive assembly plant.
-Adding insult to injury, they nicknamed it the "Poletown" plant.
+Adding insult to injury, they nicknamed it the “Poletown” plant… and are closing it down.

 The Polish Yacht Club